reactabular/reactabular/docs/transforms/introduction.md

 * `header.transforms = [(<label>, { cellData: <label>, column: <column> }) => ({... props ...})]`
 * `cell.transforms = [(<value>, { cellData: <object>, property: <string>, column: <column> }) => ({... props ...})]`

+Transforms are evaluated from right to left.
+The values they return are [deep merged](https://lodash.com/docs#merge). `className`s are concatenated together.
+This means the leftmost value will win.

 ## Transforms as Formatters

 It is possible to convert a transform as a formatter (a React component) if it implements a `toFormatter()` method.
 This provides extra flexibility and allows you to use a transform within `format` configuration.